telefonicaid/thinkingcity/docs/topics/device_connection.md

 ### Sending a command

-The Platform gives also the opportunity for the devices to receive commands or information from the platform.
+The platform gives also the opportunity for the devices to receive commands or information from the platform.
 To illustrate this point, we will show how to send some configuration information to a device, using polling commands, i.e.: commands that do not require the device to be online to be receieved, but that are retrieved when the device connects to the platform.